laorent/MCT-CHAT/README.md

 ```
 GEMINI_API_KEY="your-gemini-api-key"

+# Optional: Specify a different Gemini model (default is gemini-2.5-flash)
+GEMINI_MODEL="gemini-2.5-flash"

+# Optional: Add a password to protect your application
+ACCESS_PASSWORD="your-secret-password"
 ```

-You can also specify a different Gemini model by adding `GEMINI_MODEL` to your `.env.local` file.
-The default is `gemini-2.5-flash`.
+If you set an `ACCESS_PASSWORD`, you will be prompted to enter it when you first load the application.

 ### 4. Run the development server